-- a) The repair is necessary because you (or a member of you household or someone visiting you) have not taken care of the property or have damaged it.
-In this case, you will be expected to meet the cost of the repair, even if it was an accident. - b) You have applied to buy your home.
-In this case, we will carry out the basic minimum repairs that are required by law. - c) We will aim to recover the cost of any damage (such as break-ins and vandalism) from you if you do not report the matter to the police. - d) Our contractor attends to a repair that is associated with a fault in your appliance (such as a cooker or toaster). - d) Our contractors charge us if you do not let them in after agreeing and appointment with us.
-These charges will be passed on to you. - If the repair cost is to be paid by you, we will discuss a realistic repayment arrangement with you.
+- The repair is necessary because you (or a member of you household or someone visiting you) have not taken care of the property or have damaged it.
+In this case, you will be expected to meet the cost of the repair, even if it was an accident. - We will aim to recover the cost of any damage (such as break-ins and vandalism) from you if you do not report the matter to the police. - Our contractor attends to a repair that is associated with a fault in your appliance (such as a cooker or toaster). - Our contractors charge us if you do not let them in after agreeing an appointment with us.
+These charges will be passed on to you.

+If the repair cost is to be paid by you, we will discuss a realistic repayment arrangement with you.
 If you do not pay, we may not grant permission for you to move home and we may not carry out any other repairs/improvements that we are not legally responsible for.

-10.5 Access for Repairs and Inspections
+10.5 Access for Repairs & Inspections